Skip to main content

 • People who seek to make or have made a complaint about the conduct of a police officer and others exercising powers in Northern Ireland

-If you have made a complaint to us, we will need to collect some personal information about you if we are to progress your concerns: this will include your name, your contacts details and the relevant things you have told us about yourself.
-This may include e mails you have sent to us and any social media contact you have made with us.
+If you have made a complaint to us, we will need to collect some personal information about you if we are to progress your concerns: this will include your name, your contact details and the relevant things you have told us about yourself in relation to your complaint This may include personal information contained in emails you have sent to us and any personal information contained in social media contact you have made with us.

-During the investigation of your complaint, there may be occasions when we have to share some or all of the information you have provided us with:
+During the investigation of your complaint, there may be occasions when we have to share some or all of the personal information you have provided to us in the following ways:

 • we may need to discuss some of the things you have told us with the police in general or certain police officers in particular;

-• if we believe a police officer may have committed a crime, we may need to share some of the information you have given us with the prosecution service; and
+• if we believe a police officer may have committed a crime, we may need to share some of the personal information you have given us with the Public Prosecution Service (PPS); and

 • if we believe a police officer may have committed an offence we may need to share the details you have given us with the Police’s Professional Standards Department.